d-e-e-p/fixed-size-string-buffer/README.md

 This shows a 4X speedup compared with a std::queue based ring buffer for strings longer than 100 characters on average.
 As strings become longer, the overhead of using unbounded string std::queue becomes significant: more than 10X slower for strings longer than 1000 characters.
-Ring buffer wins over unbounded queues because of the extra memory allocation time.
+Ring buffer wins over unbounded queues because it avoids the extra memory allocation time.

 ## Getting Started